Martin Scorsese: 2000–2015: Film and television work

+2016–present

 Scorsese had long anticipated filming an adaptation of Shūsaku Endō's novel Silence, a drama about the lives of two Portuguese Jesuit priests in Japan during the 17th century.
 He had originally planned Silence as his next project following Shutter Island.
 On April 19, 2013, financing was secured for Silence by Emmett/Furla Films, and filming began in January 2015.
 By November 2016, the film had completed post-production.
 It was written by Jay Cocks and Scorsese, based on the novel, and stars Andrew Garfield, Liam Neeson, and Adam Driver.
-The film was released on December 23, 2016.
+The film was released on December 23, 2016, to positive reviews from critics.
 Scorsese was recognized as an Italian citizen by jus sanguinis in 2018.

 On January 10, 2019, Variety's Chris Willman reported that Scorsese's long-anticipated documentary of Bob Dylan's 1975 tour, the Rolling Thunder Revue, would be released by Netflix: "Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese captures the troubled spirit of America in 1975 and the joyous music that Dylan performed during the fall of that year.
 Part documentary, part concert film, part fever dream, Rolling Thunder is a one of a kind experience, from master filmmaker Martin Scorsese."
 On April 25, 2019, it was announced that the documentary would be released on Netflix on June 12, 2019, with a concurrent theatrical engagement in twenty American, European, and Australian cities the night before, and an extended theatrical schedule in Los Angeles and New York so that the film will qualify for award consideration.
-After years of development, principal photography on Scorsese's crime film The Irishman began in August 2017, starring Robert De Niro, Joe Pesci, and Al Pacino.
+After years of development, principal photography on Scorsese's crime film The Irishman, based on the book I Heard You Paint Houses by Charles Brandt, began in August 2017, starring Robert De Niro, Joe Pesci, and Al Pacino.
 The film had its world premiere at the 57th New York Film Festival on September 27, 2019.
 It received a limited theatrical release on November 1, 2019, followed by digital streaming on November 27, 2019, on Netflix.
 In January 2020, The Irishman received ten Academy Award nominations, including for Best Picture, Best Director, Best Adapted Screenplay, and Best Supporting Actor for Pacino and Pesci.